OasisLMF/OpenDataTransform/docs/src/components/execute/index.rst

 Running ODTF via User Interface
 ---------------------------------

-The user interface is accessed by running the executable file `... .exe`
+The user interface is accessed by running an executable file (forthcoming)

 A user can load a configuration .yaml file, which will populate the fields in the UI.